Virginia's down-ballot: Democrats slightly trailing GOP

 Associated Press

 FALLS CHURCH, Va.
-(AP) — Candidates for Virginia’s statewide down-ballot offices were engaged in tight races Tuesday night, with the Democratic candidates slightly trailing their GOP rivals in an echo of the unfolding governor’s race.
+(AP) — Candidates for Virginia’s statewide down-ballot offices were engaged in tight races early Wednesday, with the Democrats slightly trailing their GOP rivals.
 The races were too early to call.

-In the lieutenant governor’s race, voters are choosing between two women for a post that has been held by men for as long as the state has existed.
-Democrat Hala Ayala, a delegate from Woodbridge, is facing Republican Winsome Sears, who served in the legislature for a single term two decades ago and is attempting a political comeback.
+In the lieutenant governor’s race, voters chose between two women for a post that has been held by men for as long as the state has existed.
+Democrat Hala Ayala, a delegate from Woodbridge, faced Republican Winsome Sears, who served in the legislature for a single term two decades ago and was attempting a political comeback.
 Either also would be the first woman of color to be elected to statewide office in Virginia.

 The winner will succeed Democrat Justin Fairfax, who unsuccessfully ran for governor.
-The marquee election Tuesday is the gubernatorial race between former Democratic Gov. Terry McAuliffe and Republican challenger Glenn Youngkin.
+The marquee election Tuesday was the gubernatorial race, which Republican candidate Glenn Youngkin won, defeating former Democratic Gov. Terry McAuliffe.

+While the AP did not call the down-ballot races, Republicans were claiming victories in both.
+Sears stood with her family in front of cheering supporters at a victory party in Chantilly, saying, “What you are looking at is the American Dream.”

 Democrats, on the other hand, cleared out quickly from a joint party with statewide candidates after McAuliffe made an appearance and simply stated that votes still remained to be counted without claiming victory or conceding defeat.

-Polls closed at 7 p.m.
-Jurisdictions throughout the state reported that turnout Tuesday, in combination with early voting, was set to exceed turnout in 2017.
-Statewide turnout that year approached 48%, a high number for an off-year gubernatorial election.
+Jurisdictions throughout the state reported high turnout, with roughly 3.3 million ballots tallied by 3 a.m.
+Wednesday.
+That greatly exceeded the 2.6 million ballots cast in the last gubernatorial election in 2017, which itself was a high turnout year.
 The turnout in 2017 was in part a backlash to Donald Trump’s 2016 election.
 Democrats swept all three statewide elections in 2017.

 Republicans have struggled in Virginia over the past decade — Democrats have won every statewide election since 2009.
 But all three Republican candidates this year are threatening to break that streak.